 Stir in cooked bacon.
 Select Simmer and simmer beans uncovered, stirring occasionally so the bottom doesn’t burn, until the sauce is the desired consistency.

-*If you don’t have time for an overnight soak, use the Browning setting to bring the salted water to a boil.
-Boil beans for two minutes.
+Note: *If you don’t have time for an overnight soak, use this quick soak method.
+Pressure cook the beans for 1 minute.
 Turn pressure cooker off and let beans soak one hour.
 Proceed with the recipe as directed.